marbetschar/marco.betschart.name/blog/the-pillars-of-my-personal-knowledge-management-system.md

 ---
-description: "Learn how I spent the last couple of weeks building the foundations of my Personal Knowledge Management System."
+description: "Learn how I spent the last couple of weeks defining the pillars of my Personal Knowledge Management System."
 date: "2021-02-24"
 ---

-# The foundations of my PKMS
+# The pillars of my PKMS

 _February 2021_

-The more reference material I read in the last couple of months, the more apparent it became that I need to build my Personal Knowledge Management System upon three different pillars.
+The more reference material I read in the last couple of months, the more apparent it became that I need to build my Personal Knowledge Management System upon different pillars.
 Each of which backing up a different purpose - but they all work together as a whole.

 This is how I ended up crafting this whole new website - which is my Publishing Platform; The first out of three pillars: